-Potential realizable value is based upon an assumed initial public offering price of our common stock of \$15.00 per share, the midpoint of the range set forth on the cover page of this prospectus.
+Potential realizable value is based upon the initial public offering price of our common stock of \$17.00 per share.
 Potential realizable values are net of exercise prices, but before taxes associated with exercise.
 Amounts representing hypothetical gains are those that could be achieved if options are exercised at the end of the option term.
-The assumed 5% and 10% rates of stock price appreciation are provided in accordance with the rules of the SEC based on the assumed initial offering price and do not represent our estimate or projection of our future stock price.
+The assumed 5% and 10% rates of stock price appreciation are provided in accordance with the rules of the SEC based on the initial offering price and do not represent our estimate or projection of our future stock price.
 We cannot assure you that any of the values in the table will be achieved.
 Actual gains, if any, on stock option exercises will depend on the future performance of our common stock and overall stock market conditions.